Postural Orthostatic Tachycardia Syndrome (POTS)

 - Anxiety for attacks.
 Going anywhere can cause anxiety.
 You probably battle a justified and logical anxiety, and constantly plan the worst case.
 Trying to be safe is a struggle.
 Do I have enough water?
 Do I have all my emergency meds?
 Where’s the closest ER/Urgent Care?
 Where are the bathrooms?
 Will I be safe if I need to lay down and be ill?
 These are not the questions of a hypochondriac.
 Knowing these things makes you safer.
 Attacks happen and can’t be reliably prevented at all times.
 They come on quickly, with little to no time to get out of a store or social situation.
 You can reduce your exposure to triggers, but many times there won’t be an obvious trigger or any observable reason.
 Each POTSie has their own specific version of an attack and can vary in severity even for the same person.
 We all have them.
 The unpredictability of them amplifies their awfulness.

 - …Then having an attack.
 You experience attacks that are scary and incredibly socially awkward.
 My scary but not uncommon attacks involve my heart rate shooting up, which comes with a sense of doom in itself.
 Then, feeling a wave of dizziness, I start shaking, shivering and chattering uncontrollably.
 I know this means to lay down ASAP or my body will pass out and do it for me.
-I often feel the overwhelming need to empty my bladder, then my bowels.
+Sometimes there’s nausea and vomiting.
+I often feel the overwhelming need to empty my bladder, then maybe my bowels.
 How am I supposed to use the toilet when I can’t even stand?
 I take emergency meds, sometimes I can get there myself, sometimes I get carried by a loved one, and at my absolute worst- bedpans like a 90-year-old (in private thank sweet baby goodness).
 I feel like I’m dying, except I never do.
 I wish I could cry to release the wave of fear and panic that floods my brain, but my body seems to expending all its energy in keeping me conscious and alive.
 Emotions are free to overwhelm me once my body stabilizes.
 Paradoxically, once I’m crying I feel safe, with the worst behind me.

 THE GOOD NEWS!